A Shell Bonded to an Elastic Foundation and the Existence of Optimal Elastic and Geometric Conditions for the Membrane Case: Introduction

-Now, consider that if one's goal is to model complex curvilinear stretchable devices for biomedical applications \cite{ko2009curvilinear}, then such flat Euclidean models as described above will cease to be useful.
-Thus, the goal of our work is to present a simple but a mathematically valid model to model such problems, i.e. a mathematical model for a shell that is bonded to an elastic foundation in a linear-elasticity setting.
+Now, suppose that if the intention is to model complex curvilinear stretchable devices for biomedical applications \cite{ko2009curvilinear}, then flat Euclidean models as described above will cease to be useful.
+Therefore, the goal of our work is to present a simple but a mathematically valid method to model such problems, i.e. a mathematical model for a shell that is bonded to an elastic foundation in a linear-elasticity setting (see Fig. \ref{shellonfoundation}).
+Also, it is often assumed in the field of stretchable and flexible electronics that the planar solution is mostly accurate when the stiffness of the thin body (i.e. the shell or the membrane) is relatively higher than the stiffness of the thicker foundation \cite{logothetidis2014handbook}, where stiffness means having a high Young's modulus.
+Baldelli and Bourdin \cite{Andres} attempt to show this asymptotically, and they conclude by stating that the greater the Young's modulus of the thin body relative to the elastic foundation, the more accurate the planar solution.
+Thus, we also conduct asymptotic and numerical analysis to test this claim.